Track Taxes

 - Click Sync Connection.

-Your tax rates will be imported from the accounting system and indicated by its logo.
+The tax rates are then imported from the accounting system and displayed with the connection’s logo.

-If your Workspace is not connected to an accounting system, you can run through the following steps to set up tax tracking:
+If your Workspace is not connected to an accounting system, follow these steps to set up tax tracking:

 - Enable the toggle to allow taxes to be added to expenses.